kevindigo/quests-of-zeus/backlog.md

 - During fight, bad roll causes injury
 - Shrine quest reward: Heal injuries
   - Any reason not to pick random color from among "most"?
+    - The player might know they are about to get a companion
+    - Or they might be about to use a die to heal a color

 == Gods ==